P. Mohamed Ali: Philanthropy

 During his tenure at Galfar, Ali has founded numerous non-profits and social initiatives in an effort to give back not only Oman, but his birth country of India.
 He founded and pioneered universities and secondary schools such as Yenopoya University & Islamic Academy of Education, CSM Central School, Indian School, the Oman Medical College, and the Caledonian College of Engineering, in both Oman and India.
 Ali has also created many youth education initiatives and foundations to foster better education in India and the GCC region.
 The Social Advancement Foundation of India (SAFI) and the P M Foundation were created to help assist families and communities in providing better education to their children and to help communities develop socially and economically through the education of their youth.

-Community support

-With all this allegations and conviction, the supporters of Ali have recently created a website in his support.
-They are also constantly supporting him through the social media platforms Facebook, Twitter, YouTube and Slideshare.

 Controversies

-On 11 January 2014, Ali was one of three men convicted on bribery charges for a deal that extended Ali's Galfar contract with Petroleum Development Oman (PDO).
-In addition to an OMR 600,000 (~ US$1.56 million) fine, he was sentenced to three years imprisonment.
+On 11 January 2014, Ali was one of several individuals convicted on multiple (five) bribery charges for a deal that extended Ali's Galfar contract with Petroleum Development Oman (PDO).
+In addition to an OMR 600,000 (~ US$1.56 million) fine, he was sentenced to fifteen years imprisonment under multiple (five) counts.

 Oman's Court of First Instance on Sunday, 9 March 2014 sentenced P Mohammad Ali, former managing director of Galfar Engineering and Contracting SAOG, to 15 years in jail and slapped a fine of OMR 1.7 million (Dh 16.9 million or US$4.61 million) after convicting him in five graft cases in addition to the above sentences.